 TAF TSI Master Plan (1) shows that most of functions of the TAF TSI can be achieved by the end of 2018, with most functions operational by 2016.
 The most difficult part of the realisation will be the implementation of the unique Train Identifiers (TID) and the Path Request function, upon which many other functions are dependent.
-Indeed, the first set of functions to be implemented in order to facilitate the further deployment of the system is:
+Indeed, the set of functions to be early implemented in order to facilitate the further deployment of the system is:

-Reference Files Function:
+- Reference Files Function:

-- Company Codes - Primary Location Codes
+- o Company Codes

+- o Primary Location Codes

-) Common Interface Function
+- Common Interface Function

-Rolling Stock Reference Database.
+- Rolling Stock Reference Database.

-In addition to the above listed functions, the members of the TAF TSI Implementation Co-operation Group agreed in the 2nd Agency TAF TSI Implementation Cooperation Group, meeting held on 29th and 30th September 2015, to continue reporting for the 3rd report concerning the implementation of TAF TSI [2] by 2nd half 2015 on the following functions:
+In addition to the above listed functions, the members of the TAF TSI Implementation Co-operation Group agreed in the 3rd Agency TAF TSI Implementation Cooperation Group, meeting held on 30th and 31st March 2016, to continue reporting for the 4th report concerning the implementation of TAF TSI [2] by 1st half 2016 on the following functions:

-J Train Running Information Function J Wagon and Intermodal Unit Operational Database (WIMO) Function
+- Train Running Information Function - Wagon and Intermodal Unit Operational Database (WIMO) Function